 The seller may order a home inspection to see if there are any issues that need to be addressed, although it’s more common for the buyer to request a home inspection so they know what they’re getting into.
 Continue reading to learn more about which of these best home inspection services will suit your needs.

-Why We Chose It: National Property Inspections has more than 30 years of experience and offers thorough home inspections in 42 states.
+Why We Chose It: National Property Inspections has more than 30 years of experience and offers thorough home inspections in more than 200 locations.

 Multiple types of inspections, including specialty inspections